-Water regulary, particulary larger plants, during the first growing season according to weather conditions.
+Water regularly, particulary larger plants, during the first growing season according to weather conditions.
 Feel the soil to make sure you are not under or overwatering.

 Control the weeds around the base of plants.
 Ideally create grass/weed free zone of 50-100cm diameter around the base.
 This will avoid the need to mow or strim around the base of the trunk.

-Following the above guidlines will give your plants the best start and should achieve good results.However plants are all different and occasionally may struggle to get established.
-If concerned about the plants please contact us for advice.
+If you follow the guidelines, this will give your plants the best start and should achieve good results.However, plants are all different and occasionally may struggle to become established.
+If you have concerns about your plants, please contact us for advice.
 Don't wait and hope the plants get better as by then it may be to late to remedy any problem.
 We are always happy to give advice over the telephone or via email.